This post may contain affiliate links.

 Mediterranean Baked Tilapia Recipe on plate.

-• This dish is best served straight from the oven while the vegetables are tender and the fish is flaky.
-It’s wonderful over brown rice, quinoa, or couscous, and pairs nicely with my Mediterranean Lentil Salad or Mediterranean Pasta Salad.
+This dish is best served straight from the oven while the vegetables are tender and the fish is flaky.
+Here’s how I like to serve it:

 FAQs about Baked Tilapia Fillets